AgentWong/optimized-memory-mcp-serverv2/README.md

 A high-performance Python-based Model Context Protocol (MCP) server implementation optimized for Claude Desktop integration.
 This server provides efficient memory management and robust infrastructure component tracking capabilities.

+> [!CAUTION]
+> This project has been archived due to faulty project specifications and AI direction that led to endless looping behavior.

 ## Overview

 This MCP server implementation focuses on: